somof/CarND-Traffic-Sign-Classifier-Project-work/writeup.md

  1. low chroma at class 6, 32, 41, 42
  2. un-necessary background texture at class 16, 19, 20, 24, 30
  3. dark brightness at class 3, 5, 6, 7, 10, 20 (Normalization may solve it)
- 4. trainig data shortage at class 20, 21, 40 ...
+ 4. training data shortage at class 20, 21, 40 ...

-Here is a summary of factors on mis-infered validation dataset.
+Here is a summary of factors on mis-inferred validation dataset.

  1. class 16 has a lot of failures particularly on low chroma images.
  2. class 21 has failures on low resolution images